-We enjoy this shoe best as a hiking shoe, which is why we awarded it our Top Pick for that purpose.
-Its heightened sensitivity and loose, comfortable fit, not to mention zero drop platform, are all attributes that lend themselves well to comfortable walking.
+We enjoy this shoe best as a hiking shoe.
+Its heightened sensitivity and loose, comfortable fit, not to mention zero-drop platform, are all attributes that lend themselves well to comfortable walking.
 As a trail runner, we think it performs best on smoother, less technical trails, or as a comfortable shoe for collecting low-speed training miles.

-This shoe retails for $120, roughly average for a trail running shoe these days.
+When it comes to price, this shoe is right about average for a trail runner these days.
 For the right purpose, we think this shoe offers pretty good value.
 While our shoes held up fine during our testing period, online customer reviews point to issues with durability that may shorten the life of the shoes, and thereby impact the perceived value.

 The Altra Lone Peak 4 includes lots of fairly drastic updates to a shoe that seemed to have lost its way.
-After extensive testing, we feel that these updates for the most part positively impacted the performance and comfort of the shoe, and it has gone from one that we didn't want to wear, despite the fact that we love zero drops to one that we now enjoy wearing a lot.
+After extensive testing, we feel that these updates, for the most part, positively impacted the performance and comfort of the shoe, and it has gone from one that we didn't want to wear, even though we love zero drops, to one that we now enjoy wearing a lot.
 We feel that longtime Altra wearers will, for the most part, be quite pleased with the Lone Peak 4, while first-timers will find a very comfortable zero drop shoe that is easy to love.

 — Andy Wellman